MJKWoolnough/ics/README.md

 type TFloat [2]float64
 ```

-TFloat is a pair of float values used for coords
+TFloat is a pair of float values used for coords.

 #### type Text